-	As might be expected, this procedure was excruciating for the patient, however, he recovered after a few days’ rest.
-Bishop refused to tell Payne how the fork came to be in his posterior – but Bishop’s family threatened to disown him if he did not confess the truth.
+As might be expected this procedure was excruciating for the patient, however he recovered after a few days’ rest.
+Bishop refused to tell Payne how the fork came to be in his posterior, however, Bishop’s family threatened to disown him if he did not confess the truth.
 According to Payne’s report, Bishop later admitted that:

-This amusing but unsubstantiated story comes from rural Lincolnshire, just north of Gainsborough.
-According to press reports from 1839, a tailor named Kellett was in nearby Epworth on business when he went on a bender and:
+An amusing though unsubstantiated story from rural Lincolnshire concerns a tailor from the village of Owston Ferry, north of Gainsborough.
+According to press reports from 1839 the tailor, Kellett, was in nearby Epworth on business when he went on a bender and:

 “…sold his wife to a saddler of that place, for a tub (twelve pecks) of Swede turnips… One huge turnip was given as deposit to make good the bargain.”

 The drunken tailor may have forgotten the arrangement or not taken it seriously.
 The Epworth saddler, however, had different ideas.
 He organised for the balance of the turnips to be delivered to Kellett’s home in Owston Ferry.
-It all went wrong when delivery of the turnips was taken by the tailor’s wife, who had not been informed of the deal and certainly did not approve:
+But delivery of the turnips was taken by the tailor’s wife, who had not been informed of the deal and certainly did not approve:

-Strangely enough, claims of frogs taking up residence in early 20th-century stomachs were not uncommon.
+Strangely enough, claims of frogs taking up residence in early 20th century stomachs were not uncommon.
 In July 1906, Fred Hamm of Lakeview, Iowa vomited up an inch-long frog that had given him internal grief for more than a week.
-The following month, a Kansas farmer named Roy L. Steward told reporters he had been harbouring a small frog in his oesophagus for several years.
-There were other reports of body-invading frogs in 1909 and 1911.
+The following month, a Kansas farmer, Roy L. Steward, told reporters he had been harbouring a small frog in his oesophagus for several years.

-There is no medical evidence or expert opinion to support the notion of frogs growing to maturity inside the human body.
+Despite other reports of body-invading frogs in 1909 and 1911, there is no medical evidence or expert opinion that supports the notion of frogs growing to maturity inside the human body.